nice1stu/ImpossibleGame3D/README.md

 Impossible Game 3D !

-Just a fun weekend project to try to make the Imossible Game in 3D, but not only that an endless runner game.
+Just a fun weekend project to try to make the Impossible Game in 3D, but not only that an endless runner game.

 Duration: 2 Days, so far
 Tech: Unity, C#